 The contributions and effectiveness of individual directors, and of the Board and its committees, are reviewed and assessed by the committee from time to time.
-In 2014, a general evaluation was conducted consisting of Board and committee member surveys and interviews, although the scope, focus, and process for evaluations may vary from year to year.
-As a result of the evaluation, the Board undertook a number of steps to improve Board and director effectiveness including: (1) the review and enhancement of agenda items for Board and committee meetings; (2) extension of meeting sessions to facilitate more fulsome discussions; and (3) increased reporting and focus on strategic initiatives.
+Periodically, a general evaluation is conducted consisting of Board and committee member surveys and interviews, with the scope, focus, and process for evaluations varying from year to year.
+Based on past evaluations, the Board undertook a number of steps to improve Board and director effectiveness including: (1) the review and enhancement of agenda items for Board and committee meetings; (2) extension of meeting sessions to facilitate more fulsome discussions; and (3) increased reporting and focus on strategic initiatives.
 The Board continues to review its processes to identify further opportunities for improvements.